mapbox/cpp/glossary.md

 ### memoization

 An [optimization technique](#optimization-technique) that reduces the amount of work needed and increases [efficiency](#efficiency) by storing the results of expensive function calls or data access.

+### performant

+A very dubious word, usually meant to refer to a program that performs well enough by some measure of enough.
+Prefer describing a program as either having acceptable [performance](#performance) or acceptable [efficiency](#efficiency).

 ### compiler optimization level